ibm-cloud-docs/cloud-object-storage/python.md

     * [create_bucket](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#S3.Client.create_bucket){: external}

 ## Using Aspera High-Speed Transfer
+**Legacy Notice**: Support for Aspera is considered legacy.
+Users are recommended to use Aspera Transfer SDK[https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/API%20Reference].

 {: #python-examples-aspera}

 By installing the [Aspera high-speed transfer library](/docs/cloud-object-storage/basics?topic=cloud-object-storage-aspera#aspera-packaging), you can use high-speed file transfers within your application.
 The Aspera library is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).